RIR360/development/journal/2025/october.md

 ## 10/18/2025
 - If you can't stay motivated, you have to make a strong system.
 - Make a strong, organized system that will help you stay on the track.
+- A local tasks system is great if you can have auto reminder system.